 - To train experts and scientists who are compatible with R&D focuses, adhere to ethical values, creative, universal, and can direct health and science policies.

-To be a respected and preferred education and research institution in cooperation with national and international institutes.
+To be a respected and preferred education and research institution in cooperation with national and international graduate-schools.

 Strategic Objectives Strategic Objectives (2019-2023)

-Our Institute has set 12 strategic goals for itself by the Quality Commission, which was formed to achieve 4 main strategic goals.
+Our Graduate School has set 12 strategic goals for itself by the Quality Commission, which was formed to achieve 4 main strategic goals.

 Goal 1: Strengthening Education and Training